 In fact, sometimes buying secondhand could endanger your or your family’s well-being, or end up costing you more in the long run.

-Following are 10 things we think are better when bought new, and why the extra cost is worthwhile.
+Following are many things we think are better when bought new, and why the extra cost is worthwhile.

 Back in 2011, the government changed safety standards for baby cribs in response to infant deaths related to old designs.